oracle-samples/oaim-sandbox/docs/hol/HOL_GUIDE.md

 Proceed as shown [here](SPLIT-EMBED.md) to prepare a vectorstore to augment the answers provided by the chatbot compare with a plain LLM that hasn't enough context info to answer on a topic.

 ### 2.6 RAG test
-Now that we have two vector store, let's start to test the first knowledge base created with the local LLMs based on the OpenAI service:`TEST2`
+Now that we have two vector store, let's start to test the second knowledge base created with the OpenAI service:`TEST2` to use classical public resources.

-* Clear history pressing button **Clear** and choose llama3.1 model for initial test.
+* Clear history pressing button **Clear** and choose **gpt-4o-mini** model for initial test.

 * Scrolling down the left side pane, **Enable RAG?**.